 Under the Hood of a Good Strategy

 VYM tracks the FTSE High Dividend Yield Index.
 This well-diversified benchmark starts with all dividend-paying stocks in the FTSE All-World Index.
 It focuses on those listed in the United States and excludes REITs.
-These companies, by law, must pay out 90% of their earnings as dividends, so they tend to have a higher yield than the U.S. market.
+By law, REITs must pay out 90% of their earnings as dividends, so they tend to have a higher yield than the U.S. market.
 Including them could cause the final portfolio to be overweight in this sector and compromise its diversification.

-From these dividend-payers, the index strips out those not expected to pay a regular dividend over the next 12 months.
-This is by no means a thorough way to avoid firms that may cut their dividends, but it does prevent the riskiest names from making their way into the portfolio.
+From these dividend payers, the index strips out those not expected to pay a regular dividend over the next 12 months.
+This is by no means a thorough way to avoid companies that may cut their dividends, but it does prevent the dodgiest names from making their way into the portfolio.

-The index then sorts the remaining dividend-payers by their expected yield using forecasted dividend payments from I/B/E/S. It adds names to the portfolio, starting with those having the highest expected yield and continuing until it captures 50% of the dividend-payers’ total market cap.
-This sweeps a large number of stocks into the portfolio and improves the fund’s diversification potential.
+The index then sorts the remaining dividend payers by their expected yield using forecast dividend payments from I/B/E/S. It adds names to the portfolio, starting with those having the highest expected yield and continuing until it captures 50% of the dividend payers' total market capitalization.
+This sweeps a large number of stocks into the portfolio and improves the fund's diversification potential.
 Historically, it has held between 400 and 600 names, while its 10 largest holdings have represented less than one third of its assets.

 Diversification is an important characteristic that investors should home in on when looking for good dividend-income fund.
 Most dividend-income strategies will hold some bad apples.
 A broad basket of high-yielding stocks reduces the potential for them to significantly hurt a fund's performance.

-Vanguard also offers an international version of this strategy: Silver-rated Vanguard International High Dividend Yield Index ETF VYMI.
+Vanguard also offers an international version of this strategy: Gold-rated Vanguard International High Dividend Yield ETF VYMI.
 It employs nearly the same process as VYM but focuses on stocks listed in foreign developed and emerging markets.

-Dividend-income funds that aggressively target high-yielding names are prone to be overweight in those with looming dividend cuts, further price declines, or both.
+Dividend-income funds that aggressively target high-yielding names are prone to overweight those with looming dividend cuts, further price declines, or both.
 Thus, they deserve a high level of scrutiny.

 Negative-rated SPDR S&P International Dividend ETF DWX is one such strategy.
 It holds the 100 highest-yielding stocks listed in foreign markets and weights them by their trailing 12-month yield.
 Despite holding fewer names than VYMI, it still reasonably diversifies stock-specific risk by capping the weight of each stock at 3% of the portfolio.

 This scenario played out in early 2015, when many energy stocks suffered following a collapse in the price of oil.
-DWX piled into many of these names as their yields increased, overweighting the energy sector by 10% relative to the MSCI ACWI ex USA Value Index.
-But the prices of these stocks continued to fall, causing the fund to underperform its benchmark by 6.5 percentage points for the year.
+DWX piled into many of these names as their yields increased, overweighting the energy sector by 10% relative to the MSCI All Country World Index ex USA Value.
+But the price of these stocks continued to fall, causing the fund to underperform the benchmark by 6.5 percentage points for the year.